-The Accreditation Program promotes the highest standard of care for patients and donors in all aspects of blood banking, transfusion medicine, cellular therapies, and relationship testing.
+The Accreditation Program promotes the highest standard of care for patients and donors in all aspects of blood banking, transfusion, cellular therapies, and relationship testing.
 The AABB supports high standards for medical, technical and administrative performance, scientific investigation, clinical application and education.
 The resulting Accreditation Program specifically assesses quality systems and operational areas for compliance with Standards.
 This independent assessment of operations assists in preparation for other inspections, and serves as a valuable tool to improve both compliance and operations.
 The program offers both educational and peer review opportunities.
 Accreditation is recognized at both a national and international level.
-The Accreditation Program itself is accredited by ISQua, the International Society for Quality.
+The Accreditation Program itself is accredited by the International Society for Quality (ISQua).

-For those interested in pursuing AABB Accreditation who would like more information regarding the program, please view the accreditation brochure.
+For those interested in pursuing AABB Accreditation who would like more information regarding the program, please click here to receive more information.

 *** PLEASE NOTE THAT A FACILITY MUST BE IN OPERATION FOR A MINIMUM OF 6 MONTHS (in the desired activity) BEFORE THE INITIAL ACCREDITATION PROCESS CAN BEGIN ***

-Decide on which AABB Accreditation Activities to pursue and submit the information requested in a, b and c below to email@example.com:
+AABB Accredited Activity(ies) to pursue and submit the information requested in a, b and c below to

 - Additional information for activities listed after each bullet below:

-- ISBT 128 Labeling Questionnaire (PDF): blood banks, blood donor centers, transfusion facilities, and cell therapy facilities (i.e. cord blood, HPC, somatic cell)
+ISBT 128 Labeling Questionnaire (MS Word): blood banks, blood donor centers, transfusion facilities, and cell therapy facilities (i.e. cord blood, HPC, somatic cell)

-- Infectious Disease Testing Questionnaire (PDF): blood banks, blood donor centers, transfusion facilities, and cell therapy facilities (i.e. cord blood, HPC, somatic cell)
+Infectious Disease Testing Questionnaire (MS Word): blood banks, blood donor centers, transfusion facilities, and cell therapy facilities (i.e. cord blood, HPC, somatic cell)

 This information is used to determine a facility's eligibility to pursue AABB accreditation and define complex dues issues.
-A member of the AABB accreditation department will review the submissions and contact the interested party via email if the facility is not eligible for accreditation.
+A member of the AABB accreditation department will review the submissions and contact the interested party via email.

-The AABB Membership will send a membership dues invoice via email to the facility.
+The AABB Membership will send an invoice via email to the facility.

-Upon receipt of the email from the Membership Department, pay AABB Institutional Membership Dues.
+Upon receipt of the invoice from the Membership Department, pay AABB Institutional Membership Dues.

 Upon receipt of membership dues a member of the Accreditation Department will send instructions for the performance of the self-assessment.

-***PLEASE NOTE THAT ADVERTIZING ANY RELATIONSHIP TO AABB IS NOT PERMITTED UNTIL THE FACILITY/NEW ACTIVITY BECOMES ACCREDITED AND RECEIVES THEIR AABB CERTIFICATE***
+***PLEASE NOTE THAT ADVERTISING ANY RELATIONSHIP TO AABB IS NOT PERMITTED UNTIL THE FACILITY/NEW ACTIVITY BECOMES ACCREDITED AND RECEIVES THEIR AABB CERTIFICATE***